Casino Gambling in Oregon

 The Future of Oregon Casino Gambling

 As it stands right now, and judging by Oregon voting history, there likely won't be Oregon casino online legislation in the foreseeable future.
 Just look at the state's land-based casino history for proof.
 In an effort to tap into the profits being made by Oregon's 10 Native American casino, the government asked voters if they'd like to allow private land-based casinos within state borders.
 Voters rejected the proposal three times, so it's likely that an online casino Oregon bill would meet the same fate.
-However, residents don't need an online Oregon casino bill or a land-based casino expansion bill to enjoy gambling.
+However, residents don't need an online Oregon casino bill or a land-based casino expansion bill to enjoy gambling from their homes in Eugene or Salem, or elsewhere in the state.
 There are 10 Native American casinos offering all kinds of casino games, plus thousands of Oregon online casinos to choose from.

 Gambler's Note: Oregon casino laws are always changing.
 The information on this page is for informational purposes only.
 Always consult Oregon state law and local regulations before playing at an Oregon online gambling site.